ENCCS/gpu-programming/content/gpu-history.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The type of environment (distributed- or shared-memory) determines the programming model.
-There are two types of parallelism possible, process based and thread based.
+There are two types of parallelism possible, process based and :abbr:`thread` based.

 .. figure:: img/history/processes-threads.png
    :align: center